IP Care Enterprise Service

 Assess

-Map current controls to NESA IAS.
-Identify gaps by domain and severity.
+Map current controls to NESA IAS using the official IAMM questionnaire.
+Identify gaps by domain, severity and remediation effort.

 02